rocket770/RS2_smart_factory/docs/SLAM-Explorer.md

 1. It scans active ROS topics and extracts namespaces matching `robot_namespace_regex`, for example `tb1` or `tb2`.
 2. For each discovered namespace, it creates a TF store for that robot and a Nav2 action client for `/<robot>/navigate_to_pose`.
+3. It subscribes to each robot's `/<robot>/global_costmap/costmap` so assigned goals can be checked against the costmap Nav2 is currently using.
-3. The TF store listens to `/tf`, `/tf_static`
+4. The TF store listens to `/tf`, `/tf_static`, and namespaced TF topics.
-4. It tries to resolve each robot pose in the shared map frame using `base_frame`
+5. It tries to resolve each robot pose in the shared map frame using `base_frame`.
-5. If a robot has a recent pose and its `NavigateToPose` action server is ready, it is marked available.
+6. If a robot has a recent pose and its `NavigateToPose` action server is ready, it is marked available.
 If pose data becomes stale for longer than `robot_stale_timeout_sec`, the robot is made unavailable and any assignment is released.

 Planning loop: